Use fee abstraction

 Prerequisites for using Fee Abstraction

 The equivalent IBC denomination amount is required to pay for transactions.
-Ensure this amount is available in the equivalent Osmosis account related to the cheqd account/key provided in the transaction.
+Ensure this amount is available in the equivalent cheqd account related to the cheqd account/key provided in the transaction, bridged from any Osmosis account.

 You can find out if you've got sufficient balance in supported IBC denominations using the following methods: